zaschiff/GolangTheCompleteBootcamp/README.md

 ##### Greeter

 A samll program that takes in a command line argument and greets the user using it.
 Used to demonstrate user input, the os package, and the os.Args slice.

+##### CelsiusToFahrenheit

+This is a simple program written during the section to give practice working with arithmetic operators, precedence order, string conversion, and formatted printing.
+The program takes in a command line argument and converts it to a fahrenheit temperature with the assumption that the input is a temperature in celsius.
+It then rints the result to the screen with proper formatting.

 ##### Exercise1Section3